12707/carRental/README.md

 A date customer wants to start to book.
 Days customer wants to book.
 ````
-- The identity info of client is attached to http header, which is caught by service side.
+- The identity info of client.

 ````
 e.g. The login account of a customer.